Repurposed Coffee Can To Deep-Soak Plants & Conserve Water

 In the heat of summer Mother Nature typically turns off the rainwater taps here in NE Texas.

 It’s not unusual for us to struggle keeping everything watered during those hot & dry months.
-Keeping plants watered during the hot, dry Texas summers requires some consideration for sure.
+Keeping plants watered during the hot, dry Texas summers requires some creative solutions for sure.

 Various Uses For Empty Coffee Cans In The Garden